 As you can tell from her dedication both professionally with the North Dakota Center for Sleep, a MedBridge Healthcare affiliate, and as a volunteer with the AASM (Talking Sleep and various committees), and the Dakota Sleep Society, Dr. Seema Khosla is doing everything she can to improve the sleep quality of patients everywhere.
 Why?
 The same reason we all work in this business.

 “Sleep is not something that only some people need,” she said.
 “Everybody needs to sleep.
 Even if you don’t have a sleep disorder, I think it’s beneficial for all people to have some guidance on how to sleep better.”

 Thanks to Dr. Khosla for taking the time to meet with our team and discuss a variety of entertaining topics in this month’s sleep story.
 It was one of our favorites so far.
-To read any of our other articles, click one of the links below:
+To read any of our other stories, click one of the links below: